Keyboard shortcuts

 Compilation vs Evaluation

-datalogic-rs separates rule processing into two phases.
+datalogic separates rule processing into two distinct phases for maximum execution speed.

 Compilation Phase